rulz-ai/Rulz-AI/README.md

    2. How to turn Rulz-AI into an [apps](https://twitter.com/i/status/1706211100558250471)

-## Rulz-AI is a Powerful Language Model trained in massive amount of data.
+## Rulz-AI is a Powerful Language Model trained on massive amount of data.

 ![Rulz-AI](./next.png)